Meningococcal vaccine: Serogroup B

 Vaccines against serotype B meningococcal disease have proved difficult to produce, and require a different approach from vaccines against other serotypes.
 Whereas effective polysaccharide vaccines have been produced against types A, C, W-135, and Y, the capsular polysaccharide on the type B bacterium is too similar to human neural adhesion molecules to be a useful target.

-A number of "serogroup B" vaccines have been produced.
-Strictly speaking, these are not "serogroup B" vaccines, as they do not aim to produce antibodies to the group B antigen: it would be more accurate to describe them as serogroup independent vaccines, as they employ different antigenic components of the organism; indeed, some of the antigens are common to different Neisseria species.
+Several "serogroup B" vaccines have been produced.
+Strictly speaking, these are not "serogroup B" vaccines, as they do not aim to produce antibodies to the group B antigen: it would be more accurate to describe them as serogroup-independent vaccines, as they employ different antigenic components of the organism; indeed, some of the antigens are common to different Neisseria species.

 A vaccine for serogroup B was developed in Cuba in response to a large outbreak of meningitis B during the 1980s.
 This vaccine was based on artificially produced outer membrane vesicles of the bacterium.
 The VA-MENGOC-BC vaccine proved safe and effective in randomized double-blind studies, but it was granted a licence only for research purposes in the United States as political differences limited cooperation between the two countries.

-Due to a similarly high prevalence of B-serotype meningitis in Norway between 1974 and 1988, Norwegian health authorities developed a vaccine specifically designed for Norwegian children and young adolescents.
+Due to a similarly high prevalence of B-serotype meningitis in Norway between 1974 and 1988, Norwegian health authorities developed a vaccine specifically designed for Norwegian children and adolescents.
 Clinical trials were discontinued after the vaccine was shown to cover only slightly more than 50% of all cases.
 Furthermore, lawsuits for damages were filed against the State of Norway by persons affected by serious adverse reactions.
-Information that the health authorities obtained during the vaccine development were subsequently passed on to Chiron (now GlaxoSmithKline), who developed a similar vaccine, MeNZB, for New Zealand.
+Information that the health authorities obtained during the vaccine development was subsequently passed on to Chiron (now GlaxoSmithKline), who developed a similar vaccine, MeNZB, for New Zealand.